penguib/regular-show-ai/README.md

 # Regular Show AI

 ## How it works
+When running the executable there are two arguments.

+`regular-show-ai.exe /path/to/scenes [-g]`

+The first argument is the path to your scenes folder on disk.
+The second is the argument if you want to generate more scenes.
+The scenes will be generated every minute.

 Once you run the executable, it reads from disk which scenes you have available.
 You can visit `localhost:3000/api/scene` to pick a random scene.
 Each time you request that link, you get another random scene.
 Each scene that is requested is then discarded until you've requested all possible scenes.

-If you run the command with the `-g[enerate]` flag, a new scene will be generated every minute.

 ## Generating new scenes
 if the `-g` flag is provided when running the executable, scenes will be generated while also running the server.
 Every time a new scene is generated, it is eligible to be picked by the api.